anty-filidor/anty-filidor.github.io/index.md

 engineer and a doctoral candidate at [WUST](https://pwr.edu.pl/en/).
 This website highlights my research, engineering activities, and some of the teaching I've done over the years.

-My academic interests include graph mining, network analysis, and computer vision.
-On the business side, I'm particularly drawn to the commercialisation of research and development projects, with a strong emphasis on software reliability and the transition of deep learning models from research prototypes to fully-fledged industrial systems.
+My academic interests include __graph mining__, __network analysis__, and __computer vision__.
+On
+the business side, I'm particularly drawn to the __commercialisation of research and development projects__, with a strong emphasis on software reliability and the transition of deep learning models from research prototypes to fully-fledged industrial systems.

 I'm always happy to talk about these topics — or, for a complete change of pace, the history of Central Europe, which happens to be one of my greatest passions.